-NUMBER OF COPIES: Submit one (1) original, with two (2) reproducible compact discs enclosed and seven (7) copies of your proposal no later than the proposal acceptance date and time as stated on the front of this document to County of Fresno Purchasing.
-The cover page of each document is to be appropriately marked "Original" or "Copy".
+NUMBER OF COPIES: Submit one (1) original, with two (2) \reproducible compact discs and five (5) copies of your proposal no later than the proposal closing date and time as stated on the front of this document to County of Fresno Purchasing.
+Each copy to be identical to the original, include all supporting documentation (e.g. literature, brochures, reports, schedules etc.).
+The cover page of each quotation is to be appropriately marked "Original" or "Copy".

-Bidder shall submit two (2) reproducible compact discs (i.e.: PDF file) containing the complete proposal excluding trade secrets.
+\Bidder shall submit two (2) reproducible compact discs (e.g.: PDF file) containing the complete proposal excluding trade secrets.
 Compact discs should accompany the original binder and should be either attached to the inside cover of the binder or inserted in an attached sleeve or envelope in the front of the binder to insure the discs are not misplaced.